Exopy/exopy/docs/source/dev_guide/glossary.rst

 plugin which is mounted at application start-up (or later) and can be unmounted.
 This adds a bit of complexity to the application but a lot of flexibility.
-This section will introduce some notions and definitions which will be used in the following of this guide.
+This section will introduce some notions and definitions which will be used later on in the guide.

 .. contents::